blade-lang/blade-docs/quick-learn.markdown

 ### `using` statements

-This statement takes a value a matches it against a sets of constants to run the piece of code associated with it.
+This statement takes a value a matches it against a set of constants to run the piece of code associated with it.

 ```blade-repl
 %> var name = 'james'